-Where high potential / dangerous occurrences are witnessed, or where gas released exceeds 500kg, PEGL have a legal obligation to notify Health and Safety Executive NI (HSENI).
+Where high potential / dangerous occurrences are witnessed, or where gas released exceeds 500kg, PNGL have a legal obligation to notify Health and Safety Executive NI (HSENI).

-Note: It is our policy at Phoenix Energy to always charge for damages caused to our apparatus.
+Note: It is our policy at Phoenix Natural Gas to always charge for damages caused to our apparatus.

-2. Gas in Northern Ireland
+2. Natural Gas in Northern Ireland

-The PEGL distribution network is supplied via the Scotland to Northern Ireland pipeline (SNIP) and the Belfast Transmission pipeline (BTP) which are owned and operated by Mutual Energy, and the South-North pipeline owned and operated by Gas Networks Ireland (GNI) UK.
+The PNGL distribution network is supplied via the Scotland to Northern Ireland pipeline (SNIP) and the Belfast Transmission pipeline (BTP) which are owned and operated by Mutual Energy, and the South-North pipeline owned and operated by Gas Networks Ireland (GNI) UK.

-2.1 Gas transmission
+2.1 Natural gas transmission

-Cas transmission pipelines are steel pipelines which operate at pressures ranging from 7bar to 75bar.
+Natural gas transmission pipelines are steel pipelines which operate at pressures ranging from 7bar to 75bar.
 They are generally routed cross country with marker posts indicating their presence where the pipeline crosses public highways.

-There are four gas transmission pipelines in Northern Ireland.
+There are four natural gas transmission pipelines in Northern Ireland.

-- The Belfast Gas Transmission Pipeline - Operated by Mutual Energy - The North West Pipeline Operated by GNI (UK) - The South North Pipeline operated by GNI (UK) - Also shown the Gas to the West pipeline operated by Mutual Energy.
+- The Belfast Gas Transmission Pipeline Operated by Mutual Energy - The North West Pipeline Operated by GNI (UK) - The South North Pipeline operated by GNI (UK) - Also shown the Gas to the West pipeline operated by Mutual Energy.

-2.2 Gas distribution
+2.2 Natural gas distribution

-PEGL gas distribution system operates at pressures ranging from 75mbar to 7bar and is located in public highways and footpaths to deliver gas to both domestic and industrial and commercial premises.
+PNGL natural gas distribution system operates at pressures ranging from 75mbar to 7bar and is located in public highways and footpaths to deliver gas to both domestic and industrial and commercial premises.